-While the glass-head pins with a white pinhead stayed put AND did not leave an unsightly hole behind when removed.
-This is the flavor you want.
+And the glass-head pins with a white pinhead are slightly thicker, but do not leave unsightly holes in your fabric when removed!
+This is the pin flavor I use most often.

 Pro tip: NEVER press plastic pinheads with a hot iron.
 You’ll be sorry and pissed when you see that it has melted into your lovely fabric and gunked up your iron.
 Just another reason to use glass-head pins!

 Dritz Silk Pins is very fine and sharp.

 This makes them perfect for silks and sheers.
 Because the thin shafts will not leave unsightly pinholes in these tender fabrics.

 Pro tip: The Dritz Ultra-Fine Glass Head Pins are delicate enough to stand in for silk pins.

 Dritz Pearlized Pins come in a variety of colors and pinhead shapes.